 Code of Conduct for Administrative Law Judges

-The rule defines a "state administrative law judge" as "any public employee, public officer or contractor functioning as a hearing officer, referee, trial examiner or other position in state government to whom the authority to conduct an administrative adjudication has been delegated by an agency or by statute and who exercises independent and impartial judgment in conducting hearings and in issuing recommended decisions or reports containing findings of fact and conclusions of law in accordance with applicable statutes or rules. . . ."
-For example, a hearing examiner who conducts a hearing for a state agency on a license or permit revocation and an administrative law judge who issues a decision on an employee grievance are covered as are contractors who perform similar functions for state agencies.
+The Code of Conduct defines an "administrative law judge" as "any public employee, public officer or contractor functioning as a hearing officer, referee, trial examiner or other position in state government to whom the authority to conduct an administrative adjudication has been delegated by an agency or by statute, and who exercises independent and impartial judgment in conducting hearings and in issuing recommended decisions or reports containing findings of fact and conclusions of law in accordance with applicable statutes or rules …."

 An ALJ must: